Microchip & Identification

 Initial registration is free of charge.
 You may opt to enroll in the Annual or Lifetime Maintenance Plan, allowing changes/updates to your contact and pet information.

-They encourage you to advise them of any changes to your or your pet's information.
-By enrolling in one of 24PetWatch’s maintenance plans you will be able to maintain the accuracy of your information.
+24PetWatch encourages you to advise them of any changes to your or your pet’s information.
+By enrolling in one of 24PetWatch’s maintenance plans, you will be able to maintain the accuracy of your information.

 Yes, 24PetWatch microchips are not encrypted and can be read by other scanners.